t0mm4rx/t0mm4rx/README.md

 I'm Tom, living in Paris, France.
 I'm a student at School 42 since October 2019.
 I work as a freelance as well.

-👨‍💻 I've been passionate about coding since I'm a child, and I've always done little projects, game, apps...
+👨‍💻 I've been passionate about coding since I was a child, and I've always done little projects, game, apps...

-🎨 I love creating creative stuff with coding, such as animations, random art generation...
+🎨 I love creating creative stuff with coding, such as animations and random art generation.

 📈 I have a growing interest for finance, especially automatic trading, AI trading and cryptos.